saylordotorg/course_bio101l/Unit08.md

+---
+layout: default
+title: "BIO101L: Introduction to Molecular and Cellular Biology Lab"
+course_description: "An introductory course that uses various activities and exercises to provide the basic principles and methods of biology.
+Lab topics include: the scientific method, DNA structure, transcription and translation, PCR and microarrays, prokaryotic and eukaryotic cells, photosynthesis, glycolysis and cellular respiration, genetics, and cell division."
+next: ../../../
+previous: ../Unit07
+---
 **Unit 8: Cell Division** <span id="8"></span>
 *There are two types of cell division: mitosis, and meiosis.
 In this unit, we will study both types, and discover what makes them different